rudresh051/DevOps/SampleQuestions/Concepts.md

-# what is microservices in software ?
+# What is microservices in software ?
 Microservices in software is an **architectural style** where an application is built as a collection of small, independent, and loosely coupled services.

 Instead of one large monolithic system (where everything is in a single codebase), microservices break the application into many smaller parts, each handling a specific business function.